Melifarro19/Valeria-Dzhukich-Portfolio/README.md

 <br> Some of the graphs that I created to visualise the received results.

 #### Conclusions
-1. Order to assignment conversion is less in rush hours, which means there are not enough delivery persons during such hours.
+1. Order to assignment conversion is less in peak hours, which means there are not enough delivery persons during such hours.
+2. Average assignment time is bigger in peak hours, which further asserts that there is a shortage of delivery persons in such hours.

 ## CONTACTS
 - Email: valeria.chizh@gmail.com